mozman/ezdxf/docs/source/drawing/management.rst

 ~~~~~~~~~~~~~~

 Store internal metadata like *ezdxf* version and creation time for
-an new created document as metadata in the DXF file.
+a new created document as metadata in the DXF file.
 The :class:`MetaData`
 object can also store custom metadata.

 The :class:`MetaData` object has a dict-like interface::